Yiguandao: Salvation

-Yiguandao involves an eschatological—soteriological belief: Grieving over the loss of her children, the Eternal Mother sent to the material world three enlightened beings over the "Three Eras".
-Accordingly, the human history is divided into "Three Eras": Qingyang Qi or Green Yang Era, Hongyang Qi or Red Yang Era, and Baiyang Qi or White Yang Era.
+Yiguandao involves an eschatological—soteriological belief: Grieving over the loss of her children, the Eternal Mother sent three enlightened beings to the material world over the "Three Eras".
+Accordingly, human history is divided into "Three Eras": Qingyang Qi or Green Yang Era, Hongyang Qi or Red Yang Era, and Baiyang Qi or White Yang Era.
 Dipankara Buddha presided over salvation in the Green Yang Era, Gautama Buddha in the Red Yang Era, and Maitreya Buddha will preside over the third period of salvation, the White Yang Era, which began in 1912 and continues even now.

 Extreme ruthlessness and craftiness in human behavior and disasters are associated with the end of the third period and final salvation.
 Cultivation of the Tao is the opportunity for repentance and purification during the White Yang Era.
 Those who devote their efforts to the spread of the Tao will be repaid for their merits, regardless of their societal status.